fungusan/Turing_Machine_Simulation_Old/README.md

 ### `/Head`
 This is the directory for interface of Head (namely, the abstract outline of what Heads should do and store).
 There are now three files implementing this interface, each having their own features.
-For example, `ReadWriteHead.cs` will support both write and read operations.
+For example, `ReadWriteHead.cs` will support both tryWrite() and read operations.

-Heads will store reference to the cell of the tape, and handle the read and write operations, where simulators can call.
+Heads will store reference to the cell of the tape, the tape it is pointing to, and handle the tryWrite() and read operations, where simulators can call.

 ### `/Tape`
 This is the directory for interface of Tape.